What’s New in Spell Catcher X version 10.3.7

 - A Russian language plug-in is now available (a separate $10USD purchase).
 Interactive checking in Russian requires Spell Catcher X 10.3 (see the next item regarding input modes).
 Selection-based features (such as Check Selection and Check Word) in Russian will work with Spell Catcher X 10.2.x.

-- New: Updated Find in References, Look Up, Learned Words and Shorthand Glossary windows.
-More modernization, resulting in useful new features.
-For example, real Search fields in the Find in References and Look Up windows.
+- Updated Find in References, Look Up, Learned Words and Shorthand Glossary windows.
+They use more modern controls, resulting in useful new features.
+For example, there are real Search fields in the Find in References and Look Up windows.
 Things just look better, and work better than they used to.

-- New: In the Look Up window, the pop-up menu of recently looked-up words has been replaced with a more appropriate search field and “Recent Searches” shortcut menu and back/forward controls for complete history navigation.
+- In the Look Up window, the pop-up menu of recently looked-up words has been replaced with a more appropriate search field with a “Recent Searches” shortcut menu, and back/forward controls for complete history navigation.
+Similar to the Finder, Safari and the Mac OS X Dictionary application, you can click-and-hold the arrows to see a shortcut menu of recently looked-up words.

 - Date/Time expansions now use standard ICU predefined date/time formats (short, medium, long and full), and patterns for custom formats.
 This makes it possible to exactly match the date, time and region specified in the Formats tab of International System Preferences when expanding shorthands containing dates and times.
 Any customized date/time formats you have previously defined can be easily updated to ICU format.
 All of your existing shorthands that use the old format patterns will still expand exactly as expected.

-- New: Undo/Redo is now available after documents are saved.
+- Undo/Redo is now available after documents are saved.

 - On Mac OS X 10.5, it’s possible to install or update an input method, and make it available for use right away.
 Spell Catcher X 10.3 uses this capability — Spell Catcher’s input method can now be used immediately after it is installed.
 Please see Known Issues below for more information.